Lingaro/azure-functions-xls-validation-example/README.md

 ## Testing:
 1. Put files from _examples_ folder into _in_ folder in _xls_ blob container.
 1. All valid files will be copied into _valid_ folder on storage.
 1. All invalid files with will be placed in _invalid_ folder.
-Also _infalidFile-errors.txt_ will be created there.
+Also _invalidFile-errors.txt_ will be created there.

 ## Known issues with Node.js
 * Generating custom output file names is not supported now in storage bindings (it's available only in C#).
 So invalid and invalid-errors.txt files have different guid prefixes.